FurryDT/ToD_Timers/README.md

  /tod del {code}

+## Clearing Times of Death

+/tod clear - clears all ToD (and timers)

+/tod clear {code} - clears all ToD for the specified NM

 ## Manual NM / Placeholder times

 If a Time of Death is not directly witnessed it can be added: